alexfernandez/alexfernandez.github.io/2023/climate-change-trees.md

 like I do now.
 We are in the midst of a global emergency that will need to be addressed by many different means;
 and trees can be our number one ally as they have been for millions of years.
+Even if they don't solve the underlying problem, they may help us fight its worst consequences.

 ## ⏭️ To Be Continued